red/wallet/README.md

-# A Desktop Client for Ledger Nano S
+# A Desktop Client for Ledger Nano S and TREZOR hardware keys

 # How to build the wallet from source